 Background and Prevention

-Cardiovascular disease (CVD) includes a variety of heart and blood vessel diseases, such as heart attack (coronary artery disease), high blood pressure (hypertension), congestive heart failures, and brain attack (stroke).
-In both Wisconsin and the United States, heart disease is the number one cause of death and stroke is the number three cause of death.
+Cardiovascular disease (CVD) includes a variety of heart and blood vessel diseases, such as heart attack (coronary artery disease), high blood pressure (hypertension), congestive heart failure, and brain attack (stroke).
+In both Wisconsin and the United States, heart disease is the number one cause of death and stroke is the number five cause of death.

 * Heart Disease and Stroke Statistics, 2005 Update.
 American Heart Association, Dallas, Texas.